 Randomized controlled trials (RCT) are the gold standard for establishing causality.
 Multiple RCTs have been conducted evaluating a specific flavonoid or food/beverage-containing flavonoids on the effect of cancer prevention or treatment.
 Many of these trials have not found that these flavonoid interventions prevent cancer, cancer progression, or lower markers of cancer risk.
 Some examples are described below.

-For example, in prostate cancer, an RCT evaluated tomato-based products high in the flavonoid lycopene compared with a control diet for 3 weeks.12 At the end of the 3 weeks, there was no difference in prostate-specific antigen (PSA) values between the groups.
-Another an RCT assigned 97 men at high risk of developing prostate cancer to 1 year of polyphenon E, a mixture of flavonoids found in green tea, or placebo.13 There was no difference in the incidence of prostate cancer at 12 months between the groups, but there was a decrease in prostate-specific antigen (PSA) levels.
-An RCT studied the same polyphenon E derived from green tea in healthy menopausal women for 12 months.14 At the end of the study, there was no difference in mammographic density — an established marker for an increased risk of breast cancer — between the patients in the flavonoid and placebo groups.
+Another an RCT assigned 97 men at high risk of developing prostate cancer to 1 year of polyphenon E, a mixture of flavonoids found in green tea, or placebo.12 There was no difference in the incidence of prostate cancer at 12 months between the groups, but there was a decrease in prostate-specific antigen (PSA) levels.
+An RCT studied the same polyphenon E derived from green tea in healthy menopausal women for 12 months.13 At the end of the study, there was no difference in mammographic density — an established marker for an increased risk of breast cancer — between the patients in the flavonoid and placebo groups.

 Extensive in vitro data suggest that many types of flavonoids have anticancer properties and effectively induce apoptosis, decrease cell proliferation, lower the risk of metastasis.1 Many epidemiologic studies support this; many meta-analyses demonstrate that high dietary flavonoid intake can reduce the risk of several different cancer types.
 However, RCTs have been less successful in demonstrating that specific flavonoids or flavonoid-containing diets or foods/beverages are effective in preventing cancer, cancer progression, or reducing known high-risk markers.
 However, the research that currently exists suggests that the addition of flavonoids to conventional anticancer treatment could be beneficial, although further research is warranted.